splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 .. meta::
    :description: Steps to migrate your APM custom reporting to support update to version 2.0 of Splunk OpenTelemetry Java and .NET agents.

-Version 2.0 the Splunk Distribution of OpenTelemetry Java and .NET agents includes breaking changes to HTTP semantic conventions.
-While the release of version 2.0 is to be determined, you can migrate to affected attributes in advance of updating so you can ensure your Splunk APM experience is unaffected.
+Version 2.0 of the Splunk Distribution of OpenTelemetry Java and .NET agents includes breaking changes to HTTP semantic conventions.
+While the release of version 2.0 is to be determined, you can migrate to affected attributes in advance of updating so you can ensure your Splunk APM experience is minimally affected.

 If you continue to use deprecated OTel attributes, the following aspects of custom reporting in APM are affected by updating to version 2.0 of the Splunk Distribution of OpenTelemetry Java and .NET agents: